newviewmedia/new-view-media/index.md

     of content competing for their attention.
 With new technologies, the barriers to create video content has decreased.
 However, the importance of telling stories that advance humanity has never been greater.
-Through the medium of video, we intend to educate, entertain and motivate action.
+Through the medium of video, we intend to educate, entertain and encourage action.
   photo: "/uploads/2018/03/26/MIN101_Two_2.jpg"

 ---